pl453s/linux-mint-gnome/README.md

 Who needs a description?
 Everything is in the title!

 This distribution embeds 'Dash to Panel', 'Dash to Dock' and other Gnome extensions.
 On first login, you can choose between a 'panel style' (Windows-like), a 'dock style' (macOS-like) or a 'dash style' (Gnome's defaults), whether or not to display desktop icons, and to opt for a light or a dark theme (everything can be changed later in 'Customization').
+'Customization' is a personalization control center developed for the distribution, but theorically compatible with any distribution using the Gnome desktop.

 **Overview of the distribution:** [https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md](https://github.com/pl453s/linux-mint-gnome/blob/main/github/tour.md)

 *Also, some forks of the Materia Gnome Shell theme are availables for Gnome 3.36.x:*
 *The Materia theme with some fixes: app folders, low resolutions and on screen keyboard*
-*The same, but with the Adapta colors, because the original one doesn't work on Gnome 3.36*
+*And the same, but with the Adapta colors, because the original one doesn't work on Gnome 3.36*

 ## Installation (1.6)